 Sean Carlson is currently a third-year student at the law school.
 In 2013, he received his bachelor’s degree from the University of Colorado, Boulder, where he majored in History and Russian Studies.
 Before coming to law school, Sean worked in three different AmeriCorps service positions focusing on environmental conservation, disaster preparedness, and youth at risk of homelessness.
 Sean is a member of the Public Service Advisory Board (PSAB), and is part of PSAB’s Public Service Committee.

 Mr. Katz spent his 1L summer at Cunningham, Vogel & Rost, P.C., in Kirkwood, Missouri.
 The firm exclusively represents municipal governments.
 He is spending his 2L summer at Schlichter, Bogard & Denton in downtown St. Louis, a plaintiff’s firm specializing in breach of fiduciary duty and public-interest litigation against corporate defendants.
-After graduation, he will clerk for The Honorable Clint Bolick on the Arizona Supreme Court.
+He currently is clerking for the Honorable Clint Bolick on the Arizona Supreme Court, and will clerk in 2021 for the Honorable Paul B. Matey on the U.S. Court of Appeals for the Third Circuit.

 Jiyeon graduated from Yale University with a B.S. and M.S. in Molecular Biophysics and Biochemistry.
 During undergrad, she was not only involved in many activities on campus but also in the New Haven community through teaching English as a second language and volunteering at the Yale-New Haven Hospital.
 This led her to pursue training in medicine through the MD-PhD program at University of Pennsylvania.
 During medical school, Jiyeon started working with a global non-profit organization helping rare-disease patients who underwent whole-genome sequencing by connecting them to experts around the world and through crowdfunding.
 Experiencing and recognizing issues in the healthcare system and governance of genomics and new technology, she found a deeper passion in health law and policy fueled by experiences in Europe including a Medical Ethics and Law program at King’s College London, which ultimately led her to study law at Washington University School of Law.